yetanothermightytool/powershell/vbr/vbr-nasjob-scanner/README.md

 _(mandatory)_ Backup Job name - Only necessary for the vbr-job-scanner.ps1 script

   `Depth`
-_(mandatory)_ The number of incremental backups to be used for the analysis
+_(mandatory)_ The number of backups job sessions to be used for the analysis

   `Growth`
 _(optional)_ Percentage as decimal number.
 Example: 1.7 equals 70 %